jrpotter/notebook/algebra/fields.md

 %%ANKI
 Basic
-How is the set of complex numbers denoted?
+How is the set of complex numbers usually denoted?
 Back: As $\mathbb{C}$.
 Reference: John B. Fraleigh, _A First Course in Abstract Algebra_, Seventh edition, Pearson new international edition (Harlow: Pearson, 2014).
 <!--ID: 1735870487309-->